Pannett History, Family Crest & Coats of Arms

 The surname Pannett was first found in Yorkshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Pannett family
+Early History of the Pannett family

 This web page shows only a small excerpt of our Pannett research.
 Another 97 words (7 lines of text) covering the years 1180, 1265, and 1821 are included under the topic Early Pannett History in all our PDF Extended History products and printed products wherever possible.